ducsilva/DucSilva/README.md

 ### Hi there 👋
-I graduated from Ho Chi Minh City University Of Technology,  major in Environmental Engineering.
-But after working I felt interested in Information Technology so I studied a programming course at CyberSoft Academy.
+I graduated from Ho Chi Minh City University Of Technology.
 By the effort of myself and the effort to learn plus the experience accumulated during  the working process, I want to continue to advance in my job to higher position like, Senior, ...